Takobz/groceries-web/design-and-docs/backlog/tasks.md

 - Add Share link logic.

 ## Current Progress:
-- Build Component to view a single Cart.
+- Add CI/CD to deploy to Azure

 ## Improvements
 - Have consistent name: item or groceryItem or cartItem